Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 🛏️ Rule #4: Respect the Property Like It’s Yours

 Hotels expect wear and tear.
-They don’t expect a full-blown talent show in the hallway or “room redecoration” via fort-building.
+They don’t expect a full-blown talent show in the hallway or a patio area littered with cans and bottles.

 🎯 Rule #5: Your Group Reflects You